stevana/pipelining-with-disruptor/README.md

   }
 ```

-So no partitioning is represented as follows:
+No partitioning is represented as follows:

 ```haskell
 noPartition :: Partition